Tiachiv Raion: Geography

 The climate in Tiachiv Raion is moderately continental.
-The average temperature in January is -4.8 °C, in July - +18.0 °C, the average annual temperature is 7.4 °C. The average annual precipitation is 1300 mm, the maximum of which falls on June-July.
+The average temperature in January is -4.8 °C and in July +18.0 °C, and the average annual temperature is 7.4 °C. The average annual precipitation is 1300 mm, the maximum of which falls on June-July.
 With increasing altitude above sea level, the air temperature decreases and the amount of precipitation increases.

 The district is located on the right bank of the Tisza River (Danube basin).

 Located in the Tiachiv Raion, the Romania Cave is the largest karst cave in the Zakarpattia Oblast.

-Rakhiv Raion includes the deposits: natural gas, granite, rock salt, marble, mineral waters.
+Rakhiv Raion contains the following deposits: natural gas, granite, rock salt, marble, and mineral waters.

 The Carpathian Biosphere Reserve is located in the Tiachiv Raion.
 The unique virgin forests and high-altitude meadows of this reserve belong to the most valuable ecosystems on the planet and are part of the UNESCO International Network of Biosphere Reserves.
 This territory is home to such large predators as the bear, wolf, and lynx.